What should I avoid Feeding to my Chickens and Why

 Similar to my eating enough doughnuts to keep Crispy Kreme in business for another year is bad for my health, there are many treats and plants that you should avoid giving to your chickens.

-Firstly, Peanuts.
-While they are beloved snack for your garden birds, that will see them through the coldest of temperatures, they should never be given to chickens.
-I have seen them for sale in and around 'chicken world' as a treat for poultry, but they are in fact toxic to chickens when eaten in a great quantity and can lead to major health problems for your bird.
+I have seen them for sale in and around 'chicken world' as a treat for poultry, but they are in fact toxic to chickens when eaten in any large quantity and can lead to major health problems for your bird.

-Also giving your hens the odd scrap of veggies here and there is fine, but if those vegetables are rotting it can lead to all sorts of issues, particularly botulism, which can be identified by a floppy necked or paralytic hen.
+Giving your hens the odd scraps of fresh vegetables here and there is fine, but if those vegetables are rotting it can lead to all sorts of issues, particularly botulism (which can be identified by a floppy neck or paralysis).

-If you want to give your hens a healthy treat, try well boiled potato peelings or carrots, a leaf or two of cabbage or other greens every other day but never too many.
+If you want to give your hens a healthy treat, try well boiled potato peelings or carrots, a leaf or two of cabbage or other greens every so often but never too many, and not every day.

 Other treats to avoid are too many sunflower seeds and too much sweet corn.
 While your poultry will be eager for more, they are bad for them and will lead to runny yellow droppings.